langdon/summit-2015-lab-15812/labs/chapter3.md

 Expected completion: 20-30 minutes

-present an architectual graphic (deconstructed, microservices)
+TODO: present an architectual graphic (deconstructed, microservices)

 ### Decompose the application

+In the previous lab we created an "all-in-one" application.
 Let's enter the container and explore.

 ```
 docker exec -it bigapp /bin/bash